BMP-2: Service history

 In the Soviet Army, BMPs were typically issued to the motor rifle battalions of tank regiments.
 In a typical motor-rifle division, one motor-rifle regiment had BMPs, the other two had wheeled BTRs.

 Proliferation varied greatly among the rest of the Warsaw Pact nations.
 For example, at least some East German motor-rifle divisions were recorded to have all three motor-rifle regiments with BMPs, ranging down to the Romanian and Bulgarian Armies, some of whose divisions had no BMPs at all.

 Poland planned to replace its BWP-1 with BWP-2 (BMP-2 and BMP-2D); but, because of financial problems, only ordered 62 vehicles in 1988, which were delivered in 1989.
 Since obtaining a sufficient number of BWP-2 vehicles after the political changes of 1989 became impossible, Poland was forced to abandon this plan.
 The 62 BWP-2 that Poland bought were sold to Angola in 1995.
+However, after shipping 42 of the IFVs and receiving a partial payment of 6.3 million USD, Angola withdrew from the deal, refusing to take the remaining 20 vehicles.
+These 20 additional vehicles were later sold to Togo and left Poland in 1997.